Purported quantitative support for multiple introductions of SARS-CoV-2 into humans is an artefact of an imbalanced hypothesis testing framework: Identifying the imbalance

 The Bayes factor cannot provide meaningful support for the two-introduction hypothesis unless the effect of this imbalance was negligible.

-Incidentally, the relative size and evolutionary separation conditions are improper tests for Bayesian analysis in that they test sidedness, rather than agreement.
-This is potentially a significant source of bias.

-Further minor imbalance arises in the filtering of early samples and short-lived lineages.
-For the one-introduction model, these are determined, respectively, by the first hospitalization and most recent common ancestor (MRCA) of the entire epidemic.
+Further minor imbalance arises in the filtering of early samples and short-lived basal lineages.
+For the one-introduction model, these are determined, respectively, by the first hospitalization and MRCA of the entire epidemic.
 For the two-introduction model, these are determined, respectively, by the first hospitalization and MRCA of each clade.
-Since this filtering involved the human alertness to the epidemic (the start of sampling and detection), the two-introduction filtering should be based on the epidemic, rather than each clade.
+Since this filtering involved the human alertness to the epidemic (the start of sampling and detection), the filtering of the two-introduction model should be based on the first hospitalization and MRCA of the entire epidemic, rather than filtering each clade separately based on their respective first hospitalization and MRCA.